41st Infantry Regiment (United States): Interwar period

-It was reactivated on 15 July 1940 when Company A, 1st Battalion, 41st Infantry (Armored) was activated at Fort Benning, Georgia.
+The 41st Infantry was relieved on 1 July 1940 from the 8th Division, and was ordered to active duty, less Reserve personnel, on 15 July 1940 as the 41st Infantry (Armored), at Fort Benning, Georgia.
 The 41st Infantry Regiment constituted the organic infantry of the newly formed 2nd Armored Division.
-The association between the 41st Infantry and the 2d Armored Division lasted throughout World War II and continued through Operation Desert Storm.
-The crest of the regiment shows a blue shield with a yellow circle and a castle, representing its birthplace at Fort Snelling, Minnesota.
-In the upper left corner, a star representing a previous fort in Texas is depicted.
+The association between the 41st Infantry and the 2nd Armored Division lasted throughout World War II and continued through Operation Desert Storm.